morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule W36: Users will call you from anywhere, even in a speeding car about to go into a canyon. - /u/morriscox

 **Rule W36A**: Users will call from anywhere except in front of the equipment with the issue. - /u/Geminii27

+**Rule W38B**: Acknowledging the existence of a piece of equipment is equivalent to touching it and accepting responsibility for its 100% uptime, including coffee makers and Tamagotchis. - /u/ecp001

 #### Rule W39: Users will confuse a company with the products that they make. - /u/silent3